-- Individual and group tutoring - Academic coaching and study skills training - Disability accommodations - On-ground and online math and writing tutoring - · Assessments to identify intervention and remediation efforts - One-on-one tutoring and assignment feedback - · Monitoring students at risk of failing
+- Individual and group tutoring - · Academic coaching and study skills training - Disability accommodations - On-ground and online math and writing tutoring - Assessments to identify intervention and remediation efforts - One-on-one tutoring and assignment feedback - · Monitoring students at risk of failing

-Students are welcome in the SSC Monday through Friday from 8:00 am-5:00 pm except for Wednesdays when the center is closed during Chapel.
+Students are welcome in the SSC Monday through Friday from 8:30 am to 5:00 pm except for Wednesdays from 11:00 am to 12:30 pm when the center is closed during Chapel.
 Study cubicles are available anytime the center is open.
-Private study rooms are limited to a two-hour time slot and students with accommodations for testing will have priority in reserving the space.
+Private study rooms are limited to a two-hour time slot, and students with accommodations for testing will have priority in reserving the space.

-The Student Success Center is located next to the bookstore in the north hallway of the Southlake campus.
-2121 E. Southlake Blvd.
-Southlake, TX.
-76092.
+The Student Success Center is located next to the bookstore in the north hallway of the Southlake campus, 2121 E. Southlake Blvd., Southlake, Texas, 76092.